-S22]: Is an OMP on a form provided by the o, consider striking lists below and inserting Contents of an OMP for an agricultural aclude all relevant information as required int."
+Commented [JS22]: Is an OMP on a form provided by the Department?
+If so, consider striking lists below and inserting something like: "Contents of an OMP for an agricultural operation shall include all relevant information as required by the Department."